Ultra-Code/archsway/archlinux/archinstall.md

-exa a modern replacement for ls and tree fd a simple, fast and user-friendly alternative to find ffmpegthumbnailer & gnome-epub-thumbnailer for thumbnails firefox as pdf reader or zathura and firefox-ublock-origin as adblocker and foliate as epub reader fzf for fuzzy search gammastep for controlling nightlight git for version control
+exa a modern replacement for ls and tree fd a simple, fast and user-friendly alternative to find ffmpegthumbnailer & gnome-epub-thumbnailer for thumbnails firefox as pdf reader or zathura and firefox-ublock-origin as adblocker and fbreader/foliate as epub reader fzf for fuzzy search gammastep for controlling nightlight git for version control